docx-editor 1.x has shipped. Vue support, i18n, agents.

 Try it

 The demo below is the same component, hosted inside this docs site.
-The agent is a brutally honest editor named Roastmaster (read + comment only, no destructive tools).
-Pick a suggestion or type a prompt to see the agent operate on the sample document.
+The Roastmaster agent has read and comment tools only; it cannot edit document text.
+Pick a suggestion or type a prompt to see it operate on the sample document.

 Scope

 • Tracked-change acceptance is human-only.
-No accept_change / reject_change tools — the human keeps the final commit on every revision.
+There are no accept_change or reject_change tools; the human keeps the final commit on every revision.

 • Formatting verbs. apply_formatting covers bold, italic, underline, strike, color, highlight, font size, and font family.
 Paragraph-level mutators (alignment, spacing) are not yet wired through the toolkit.